-For large areas, consider higher growing groundcovers, select short growing groundcovers for small areas or steep banks or slopes.
+For large areas, consider higher growing groundcovers.
+Select short growing groundcovers for small areas, steep banks or slopes.
 Best when planted in groupings.

-Groundcovers can be planted in the spring and fall With cooler temperatures of fall more energy goes into root development thus not competing in the spring with top growth.
+Groundcovers can be planted in the spring and fall With the cooler temperatures of fall more energy goes into root development, thus not competing in the spring with top growth.
 Groundcovers can be planted in summer provided the area has access to consistent water supply.

-Growth Rate Plants have different growth rates.
-More aggressive growing types such as Aegopodium, Plumbago, Houttouynia are going to grow FAST so subsequently they can be spaced further apart.
+Plants have different growth rates.
+More aggressive growing types such as aegopodium, plumbago, houttouynia are going to grow fast so subsequently they can be spaced further apart.